JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ## Processes

-Julia functions can be registered and run as processes (asynchronous tasks).
+Julia functions can run as processes (asynchronous tasks) registered to a clock.

 ```@docs
 Prc